 A prop that all the guests will love?
 How about a present they get to enjoy?

 This works well for newlywed speeches and can replace traditional favours.
 As a call-back to your good fortune in getting married, you can hope that your guests are as lucky in life as you are… and ask them to open the envelope addressed to them on the table that contains their own scratch card!
 Resist the urge to suggest any winnings contribute towards the free bar!

 Wedding Speech Videos

 Some people are opting to make their speech a visual aid in themselves.
 Wedding speech videos are certainly becoming more popular with some choosing to shoot & edit it themselves and others hiring professionals to do it for them.

+Some might think a video is just a way of copping out on giving a speech but actually it can add a lot more depth, content and comedy if it’s done right.
 ‘Mockumentaries’ work well; where the presenter goes to visit the people and places which have been important to the newlyweds.
 It takes a bit of effort but if it’s presented tongue in cheek it can work a treat.